The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

-When it comes to finding the right plot on which to build their own home, self builders can sometimes find it difficult.
-Thankfully, the Right to Build scheme was launched in 2016 and was designed to help combat the housing crisis and champion self build as a viable alternative to help get people on to the housing ladder.
+Thankfully, the Right to Build was launched in 2016 and was designed to help champion self and custom build as a viable alternative to help get people on to the housing ladder and create an individual home.

-As part of this legislation, councils must ensure that they have sufficient plots available to meet the demand, and demonstrate that planning permission (or permission in principle) has been granted on these plots within three years.
+As part of this legislation, local authorities must ensure that they have sufficient plots available to meet the demand, and demonstrate that planning permission (or permission in principle) has been granted on these plots within three years.

-If you are thinking about taking on a self build project, then make sure you are up to speed on the Right to Build scheme and how it can help.
-This guide explains it all.
+If you are thinking about taking on a self build or custom build project, then make sure you are up to speed on the Right to Build scheme and how it can help.
+This guide explains what you need to know.

 What is the Right to Build?